-If you fail to comply with this provision, and you may be held responsible for property damage to the apartment and any health problems that may result.
+If you fail to comply with this provision, you may be held responsible for property damage to the apartment and any health problems that may result.

-MOVE OUTS / NOTICE TO VACATE (See also ‘Security Deposit’)
+MOVE OUTS / NOTICE TO VACATE/ABANDONMENTS (See also ‘Security Deposit’)

 We hope all Tenants will have a long and enjoyable tenancy.
-The lease requires Tenants to give a 30-day advanced written notice of their intention to vacate.
+The lease requires Tenants t give a 30-day advanced written notice of their intention to vacate.
 A copy of the Notice to Vacate form may be obtained in the management office, or you may write your own letter.

-Tenants should refer to their lease for rules regarding a refund of the Security Deposit.
-At the Move out time, the Tenant may accompany management in the move out inspection and is encouraged to do so.
+Tenants should refer to their lease for rules regarding refunds and forfeitures of the Security Deposit.
+At the Move out time, the Tenant may to accompany management in the move out inspection and is encouraged to do so.
+This may help alleviate conflicts over charges and the amount to be refunded.

+We may consider your apartment abandoned if on the 30th day of the month your full rent remains unpaid and you have not been seen, responded to notices or used your key card.
+This allows management to take possession of your apartment and change the locks.

+Abandoned Property: Colorado does not require Landlords to store abandoned property.

 NO POSTING

-The posting of signs, notices, etc., is restricted to areas reserved for same and must be approved by Management.NOISE
+The posting of signs, notices, etc., is restricted to areas reserved for same and must be approved by Management.
+All postings require advance written approval of Management.

+NOISE

-Tenants their friends or guests shall not make or permit disturbing noises in or around the property; nor do or permit anything to be done that will interfere with the rights, comfort or conveniences of other Tenants.
-Stereos, televisions, CD players, computers, or radios must be kept at a reasonable volume level at all times and must be turned to a volume which cannot be heard outside the actual apartment unit .
-Quiet hours are 10:00 p.m. until 6:00 a.m.
+Tenants shall not make nor permit household members or guests to make noise disturbance(s) in or around the property that would interfere with the rights, comfort, or safety of other Tenants.
+Stereos, televisions, CD players, computers, or radios must be kept at a reasonable volume level at all times and must be turned to a volume which cannot be heard outside the actual apartment .
+Quiet hours are 10:00 p.m. until 7:00 a.m.

 NON-DISCRIMINATION

 Management does not discriminate on the basis of disability status in the admission or access to, or treatment or employment in, its federally assisted programs and activities.